albertogd/gitops-for-organizations/docs/Part-1.md

 We need a frontend (web application) to create the objects needed by ACM to provision the clusters.
 This frontend can be AAP (Tower), Jenkins, or any custom web application with a form.
 Although ACM can be used as frontend to provision the clusters, there are some drawbacks: ACM stores the objects locally, not in git; ACM has a fixed form for cluster creation, which cannot be customized.

 This solution doesn't rely on any specific application/orchestrator.
-This solution just need that this application writes 2 configuration files: conf.yaml and provision.yaml.
+This solution just need that this application writes 2 configuration files: `conf.yaml` and `provision.yaml`.

 ### Cluster Parameters

 Instead of creating all the objects needed by ACM in the frontend, we just need to create a 2 objects:
-- `conf.yaml`: contains all the configuration parameters of the cluster
+- `conf.yaml`: contains all the configuration parameters of the cluster.
-- `provision.yaml`: contains the parameters needed to provision the cluster, like intall-config.yaml
+- `provision.yaml`: contains the parameters needed to provision the cluster, like `intall-config.yaml`.

 In our example repository, we can see these files for the cluster example [zamora.dev.redhat.com](../clusters/dev/zamora.dev.redhat.com):